Skip to content

 How many taxis are required for fleet insurance?

 How many taxis you’ll need to qualify for fleet insurance may differ, depending on the insurance provider.
-Some will cover you if your business has two or more vehicles; others require you to have three.
+Some will cover you if your business has two or more vehicles; others require you to have three or even five.

 Please note that you can’t currently compare multi-vehicle policies with Compare the Market.